Search for

 People carrying and using ARUVAL (a handy chopping tool or a large sickle with a long, thick and high carbon steel blade which is curved at its outer end) can be watched to shake their clenched fist over the tool (by jutting out thumb) same way during conversation to emphasize or put stress on something during face to face conversation.

-Aruval: a tool and a weapon
+Aruval: A tool and a weapon

 Even today, we make many gestures in absence of same or similar kind of objects which our ancestors might have used to hold in or handle by their hands.
 One very good example is ‘beat you with stick’ gesture which is made by wagging an index finger in front of the person to be warned off.